Consumer Medicine Information

 How much to use

-The usual starting dose is one sachet per day.
+starting dose is one sachet per day.
 Your doctor or pharmacist will tell you exactly how much to use.

 How to use it